 - available as glycerol stocks and as purified, concentrated lentiviral particles which avoids toxicity due to cellular debris and nucleases resulting from the packaging reaction and present in supernatants;

-- proprietary alignment tools are used to verify at least three mismatches or gaps to any potential target in human, mouse, or rat genomes; and
+- proprietary alignment tools are used to verify at least three mismatches or gaps to any potential target in human or mouse genomes; and

-- verified bioinformatically to not be homologous to any genes in the human, mouse and rat genomes.
+- verified bioinformatically to not be homologous to any genes in the human or mouse genomes.

 *Bulk volumes of lentiviral sgRNA control particles are available upon request